 You were the victim of a wreck and have missed work because of your injuries and your doctor’s appointments.
 This is a very stressful time and missing work means you miss out on income you would have made.
 How do you keep track of the time lost from work to make sure you are compensated?

 What Is Lost Wages?Lost wages” is the money you would have made had you not had to miss work due to your injuries that someone else caused.
 Lost wages are a part of your damages that you have incurred because of what happened to you and are recoverable in a case against the person or company at fault for your injuries.

 How Do You Calculate It?

-In case you were wondering, a W-2 is the form you get if you are an employee and a 1099 is the form you get if you are contract labor.
+In case you were wondering, a W-2 is the form you get if you are an employee, and a 1099 is the form you get if you are a contract laborer.
 They show your actual earnings from that employer.

-I always suggest to keep in your list the reason you missed work that day.
+I always suggest keeping in your list the reason you missed work that day.
 For example, medical appointments, dealing with car inspection, court proceedings, or pain from your injuries.

 Can Lost Wages Be Included In The Settlement?

 Yes.
 Lost wages, medical bills, and all the non-economic damages that come with a serious injury car wreck such as pain, stress and frustration, sleepless nights, and inability to live the life you lived before the wreck.

 If there is a permanent injury that forces you to quit your job or re-train to learn a new type of job, there are ways to be covered for these as well.
 If necessary, we will hire the appropriate experts such as an economist or vocational rehabilitation expert to determine these damages.